litestar-org/litestar/docs/usage/security/jwt.rst

 JWT Cookie Auth Backend
 -----------------------

-This backend inherits from the :class:`JWTAuth <litestar.contrib.jwt.JWTAuth>` backend, with the difference being that instead of using a header for the JWT Token, it uses a cookie.
+This backend inherits from the :class:`JWTAuth <litestar.security.jwt.JWTAuth>` backend, with the difference being that instead of using a header for the JWT Token, it uses a cookie.

 .. literalinclude:: /examples/security/jwt/using_jwt_cookie_auth.py